AlibabaCloudDocs/cbwp/intl.en-US/Product Introduction/Product overview.md

     You can add an EIP in the same region to an Internet Shared Bandwidth instance.
 Then the EIP becomes a pure public IP and uses the bandwidth of the Internet Shared Bandwidth.
 It is easier to manage and monitor public network traffic.

--   Billing on an hourly basis

-    -   On-demand usage.
-If you use an Internet Shared Bandwidth instance only one hour, you only need to pay bandwidth fee generated in the past one hour.
-    -   Flexible configuration change.
-You can increase the bandwidth when large traffic comes in to provide stable service.